 Is there a risk of the cancer returning?

 By checking the margins of excision (edges of the specimen taken) by Mohs or frozen section the recurrence rate is made as low as possible.
 Skin cancers develop in areas of sun damage and these areas are also prone to developing new skin cancers.
-The area involved needs to be monitored and Dr Wilcsek does this in the postoperative period but follow-up with your referring doctor is very important to monitor for any recurrence, or onset of new skin cancers in the area.
+The area involved needs to be monitored and A/Prof Wilcsek does this in the postoperative period but follow-up with your referring doctor is very important to monitor for any recurrence, or onset of new skin cancers in the area.

 Using this technique the percentage of curing is very high, often 97% - 99%, even if other forms of treatment have failed.
 However, no one can guarantee a 100% cure and therefore a follow-up period of 5 years is advised.